How much can a first-time buyer borrow?

 2. Higher lending schemes

-If you earn more than £37,000 a year (or £55,000+ as a couple), you may be eligible for a 5x Mortgage, which as the name suggests offers you a mortgage worth 5x your income.
-So, if you’re buying a house by yourself on a salary of £37,000, you may be eligible for a mortgage of up to £203,500.
-If you’re buying with your partner and they earn the same salary, your borrowing potential could effectively double to £407,000!
+If you earn more than £37,000 a year (or £55,000+ as a couple), you may be eligible for a 5x Mortgage, which, as the name suggests, offers you a mortgage worth 5x your income.
+Couples can combine their salaries for this calculation, potentially opening up a larger budget.
+So, if you're buying a house by yourself on a salary of £37,000, you could be eligible for a mortgage of up to £185,000.
+If you're buying with your partner and they earn the same salary, your combined borrowing potential could reach £370,000.

-If you’re a key worker, doctor, vet, accountant, lawyer or you have another role that lenders consider ‘professional’, you may be eligible for a Professional Mortgage or a Key Worker Mortgage, which also lets you borrow up to 5-6x your income!
-One of the best things about these higher lending schemes is that you often only need a 5% deposit!
+If you’re a key worker, doctor, vet, accountant, lawyer, or you have another role that lenders consider ‘professional’, you may be eligible for a Professional Mortgage or a Key Worker Mortgage, which also lets you borrow up to 5x your income!
+These higher lending schemes often require just a 5% deposit, making them more accessible for first-time buyers.

 3. Shared ownership

-Shared ownership is an innovative solution that helps first-time buyers step onto the property ladder by purchasing a share of a home, typically between 25% and 75%, while renting the remainder at a reduced rate.
+Shared ownership is an innovative solution that helps first-time buyers purchase their first home by purchasing a share of a home, typically between 25% and 75%, while renting the remainder at a reduced rate.
 This approach lowers the initial deposit and mortgage you need, making it easier to afford a larger property.
-Plus, you’ll have the option to gradually increase your share over time through a process called staircasing.
+You'll also have the option to gradually increase your share over time through a process called staircasing.

 Find out more about Shared Ownership here